Frood-for-Thought/Transforming-and-Analyzing-Data-with-SQL-Project/README.md

 -- The main takeaway from Question 2 of starting_with_data, is that there are a lot of countries and cities unaccounted for -- across the globe, and more data gathering needs to be done to match the fullvisitorid with the country and city.

--- There are four main tables now, all_sessions, new_analytics, product_information, and product_order.
+-- There are five main tables now, all_sessions, new_analytics, product_information, product_order, and fullvisitorid_location.
 -- In order to preserve data I still had duplicare product_sku's, fullvisitorid's and visitid's and was not able to get to 3NF.

 ## Results